 ‘Scab!’ one of the guests near Harry called.
 ‘You cheating shits!’ said another.

-Mayor Myers ran over to Karen.
+Mayor Myers ran over to Hannah.
 Like most of the crowd she was wearing her greys.

 ‘I had no idea the abuses were this widespread,’ she said.
 ‘Nothing good is going to come of this.
 These people, they’re going to tear them apart.’